 According to Hubspot’s 2015 State of Inbound Survey, 60% of businesses who blog acquire more customers and are three times more likely to see a higher return on investment (ROI) using inbound marketing.
 Not only is business blogging inbound marketing at its most beautiful but having a business blog is one of the easiest and cheapest business investments for the amount of reward received in return.

-To gain a higher understanding of what a business blog is and why you should have one for your business, I’ll start with the basics and work through the reasons your business should have its own blog.
+To gain a higher understanding of what a business blog is and why you should have one for your business, I’ll start with the basics and work through the reasons your company should have a blog.

 What is a Business Blog?

-A business blog is a highly effective communication tool for connecting with customers, peers and prospects while providing a platform for information, opinions and ideas.
+A business blog is a highly useful communication tool for connecting with customers, peers, and prospects while providing a platform for information, opinions and ideas.

 What is Inbound Marketing?